winni2k/kannan_et_al_2019/README.rst

 Run analysis
 ------------

-Please obtain a copy of th raw sequencing data and store it in `data`.
+Please obtain a copy of the raw sequencing data and store it in `data`.

 ```
 # activate the rna_seq conda evironment